Nan-tathren/Nan-tathren/README.md

 # Hi there,

 My name is **Tomas** and my handle here is Nan-tathren (I could not think of anything else).
-I'm a aspiring back-end developer with a strong interest in Python.
+I'm a aspiring Python developer / Data analyst with a strong interest in Python.

 So far I only have a couple of projects here.
 The news scrapper is my creation without reliance on any tutorial.
 For the "Company_Blog" and the 'To-Do List' projects I got the inspiration from online university courses I follow.
 The last file showcases queiries in PostgreSQL I have practiced in real databases.

 -----------

-**Currently I am learning Flask REST APIs and Docker.
-After that I will do the same in Django.**
+**Currently I am learning Data analyst stuff using Python, SQL, Power BI**

 -----------